-Amid the COVID-19 Outbreak, LSME has taken a decisive action to minimise disruptions to its provision.
-To mark the beginning of the third academic term, LSME held its induction ceremony for its new students for the Diploma in Education and Training (DET) and the BSc (Hons) in Business Management and Health and Social Care Management.
+Amid the COVID-19 Outbreak, LSME has taken a decisive action to minimize disruptions to its provision.
+To mark the beginning of the third academic term, LSME held its induction ceremony for its virtual Induction of new LSME students for the Diploma in Education and Training (DET) and the BSc (Hons) in Business Management and Health and Social Care Management.
 The sessions were conducted online and were attended by all academic and admin staff, existing students who are progressing onto Top-up BSc qualifications and prospective learners for DET.
 This was the first part of a two-week-long induction programme aimed at introducing learners to their new institution and the key personnel within the organisational strurcture.
 The induction also acquaints learners with academic study skills for higher education and encourages dialogue with teachers and other students.

 Coordinating the event, Dr Dolly Jackson-Sillah extended a warm welcome to the new students on behalf of the LSME community and introduced the key personnel to the inductees.

 A heartfelt welcome address the Executive Director, Dr Ravi Kumar highlighted the humble beginnings of the institution and his current role in governance and operations.
 The new inductees were assured of an exciting academic journey even with the current challenges facing the higher education sector in the UK.
 He reiterated the role of the Students Loans Company, the evolution of student finance and the current regulatory expectations which continue to unfold in response to the changing landscape of higher education in UK.
 His address shed more light on key achievements of the institution and its plans for further growth and development.
 He urged the new students to engage with College activities as partners rather than customers, stressing the importance of maintaining a close relationship even after graduation.